Interstate 695 (Maryland): I-95 to I-70

-I-695 widens to nine lanes past interchange with I-95, with five lanes in the southbound direction and four lanes in the northbound direction.
+I-695 widens to nine lanes past interchange with I-95, with five lanes in the southbound direction and four in the northbound direction.
 Running northwest, it crosses over Amtrak's Northeast Corridor and comes to a partial interchange with US 1 (Southwestern Boulevard), with a southbound exit and northbound entrance.
 From here, it continues northwest through residential areas of Catonsville to an interchange with MD 372 (Wilkens Avenue).
 Narrowing to eight lanes total, with four lanes in each direction, beyond MD 372, the route continues through suburban neighborhoods before coming to an interchange with MD 144 (Frederick Road).
-At this point, I-695 narrows to seven lanes, with three southbound lanes and four northbound lanes.
+At this point, I-695 narrows to seven lanes, with three southbound and four northbound lanes.
 It continues north and interchanges with Edmondson Avenue before turning northwest and intersecting US 40 (Baltimore National Pike) near the defunct Westview Mall, now a big-box complex.
-Beyond US 40, I-695 continues north through residential areas, narrowing to six lanes, with three lanes in each direction, before coming to a four-level stack interchange with I-70 in Woodlawn.
+Beyond US 40, I-695 continues north through residential areas, narrowing to six lanes, with three lanes in each direction, before coming to a four-level stack interchange with I-70/MD 570 in Woodlawn.